discos/discos-backend/README.md

   $./run_tests
 ```

-It will print to screen test results as expected while also generating xunit xml
+It will print to screen test results as expected while also generating a
-report in *test/results/report.xml* and a coverage html report in
+coverage html report in *htmlcov/index.html*.
-*test/coverage/index.html*.